What is the rut and when is it?

 Rut timing in Massachusetts

-Despite what many hunters hear and say, the peak in breeding is predictable.
+A favorite topic of discussion among hunters is the timing of the rut, but no matter how windy, rainy, hot or cold, the peak of breeding is more predictable than people think.
 Each fall, breeding occurs around the same time and is not affected by temperatures, rain, snow, moon phase, nor by any other variable.
 The timing of the rut is related to the period of daylight.
 As the season progresses and the amount of daylight decreases, hormones in both bucks and does elevate and create the urge to breed.
 In Massachusetts, the peak breeding period is between November 6 and November 20.
 This timing ensures that all fawns will be born at an optimal time in spring that will increase their chances of survival.

 Rut phases and deer behavior